 If your accident and injuries were caused by the negligence of the other driver, you should not be responsible for the medical bills that result from those injuries.
 Mike Rafi will work hard to get you the maximum amount of compensation available so that you can pay for your medical care and other accident-related expenses.

 Call (404) 800-9933 to schedule your free initial consultation with Rafi Law Firm.
-Don’t wait until the medical bills start to stack up and become a source of financial stress – call us today so that we can get started on your case.
+Don’t wait until the medical bills start to stack up and become a source of financial stress – contact us today so that we can get started on your case.